Pre-Medical Scholars BS/MD Early Assurance Program

-- Students must accumulate a minimum GP A of 3 .5 in biology, chemistry, and physics courses and an overall GP A of at least 3.
-5 by the end of their junior year of college.
+- Students must accumulate a minimum GPA of 3.5 in biology, chemistry and physics courses and an overall GP A of at least 3.5 by the end of their junior year of college.
 Students must complete the Wilkes University Premedical Core of courses, as well as all requirements in their chosen major(s).

 - Students will complete their 7th or 8th semester in college at an approved clinical site.

-- During the freshman, sophomore, and junior years students must demonstrate continued interest in primary care by volunteering in human services, selecting humanistic courses, and participating in a variety of extracurricular activities 1hat involve interaction wi1h other people.
+- During the freshman, sophomore, and junior years students must demonstrate continued interest in primary care by volunteering in human services, selecting humanistic courses, and participating in a variety of extracurricular activities 1hat involve interaction with other people.

 - Students must meet specific criteria per year during their Wilkes University education.
 These standards are included in the students signed contract with PSU-Hershey.